-Join Gerry O'Brien for an in-depth discussion in this video Introducing encapsulation, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Introducing encapsulation, part of Learning C#.

 When we create our class files, it's…important that we maintain control over the data.…And, what I mean by that is making sure that we…have control over the values that get assigned to our member variables.…And in this case type, color, weight, height, et cetera.…We've used the private modifier, the…private access modifier on these member variables.…Which essentially means that we cannot set them directly from within code.…So, in other words if we go to our program.cs file, which…is the main entry for our code execution on this console application.…